Pounding the Table Doesn’t Enhance Shareholder Value

 - The niche your company operates in;

 - What makes your company unique; and

 And you must do this without drowning your investors in detail.
 If you would like to learn more about how to do this, read my article entitled Uncover Your Company’s Great Story.

-Once you have established your organization’s five year strategy, launch it using the principles below.
+Once you have established your organization’s five-year plan, launch it using the principles below.

 Packaging Matters.
 Every book is judged by its cover.
 If your story isn’t packaged properly, it will fail to gain the attention of its intended audience no matter how compelling and interesting it is.

 In the preceding step we refined your message, boiling down your company’s story to it’s purest and most compelling form.
 Now we need to communicate this message with high impact to generate the share of mind, recall and actions we want.
 There are three tools at our disposal to accomplish this: